Benefits and financial support

 If you look after someone with a lot of care needs, you could be entitled to Carer’s Allowance.
 If you are receiving Universal Credit (UC), you might be able to get the carer element, even if you do not qualify for Carer’s Allowance.

 If you get Carer’s Allowance, or the carer element of UC, you are not affected by the benefit cap.

 Carer’s Credit helps prevent gaps in your National Insurance record if you have to stop working while you are caring for someone else.
 You need to pay National Insurance to qualify for a State Pension.

 Bereavement benefits can be paid to someone whose husband, wife or civil partner has died.

-If your partner died on or after 6 April 2017, you can make a claim for Bereavement Support Payment up to 3 months after their death.
+If you are making a new claim and your partner died on or after 6 April 2017, you need to apply for Bereavement Support Payment.

 To get Bereavement Support Payment, you must have been under State Pension age when your partner died.

 Macmillan Grants are small, one-off payments to help people with the extra costs that cancer can cause.
 They are for people who have a low level of income and savings.

 If you need things like extra clothing, help paying heating bills or even a relaxing UK break, you may be able to get a Macmillan Grant.